 This is the te reo Māori for "this is just the beginning".
 You can use this to remind somebody that there's more to come.
 Use this expression to manage expectations, especially in challenging situations.

-Kei runga noa atu koe!
+Kei runga noa atu koe! — Above and beyond

 This is a fun expression in the Māori language that means "you are above and beyond".
 It is an excellent way to compliment somebody on exceptional efforts or achievements in school, work, or any other challenging situation.
-If you want to take your Māori above and beyond, why not learn the pronouns in Maori?
+If you want to take your Māori above and beyond, why not learn the pronouns in Māori?

-Kua taea e koe!
+Kua taea e koe! — You've achieved it

 A bit like Dora the Explorer's Spanish when she says "lo hicimos," this expression means "you have achieved it."
 Admittedly, Dora's Spanish means "we did it," but the sentiment is the same.
+This is an excellent way to celebrate somebody's success, regardless of the situation.
+If somebody achieves something, recognise it!

 Kaua e mate wheke, mate ururoa!

+This Māori proverb is one of our favourites.
+It means, "Don't die like an octopus, die like a hammerhead shark!"
 It means don't give up, no matter how hard things get.
 It's incredibly poetic and beautiful and one of our favourite examples of the Māori language.

 Here's a quick summary of all of today's expressions and their typical uses for your vocabulary lists: